 In the third episode, Thu Nguyen talks to Nils Redeker and Anna Stahl about the importance of Joe Biden's election for the EU.
 What is the current state of transatlantic relations?
 Can we talk of a return of the West after four years of Trump?
 With the transition to the Biden administration, the first personal details of the new government have been announced.
 These point to a new tone in the White House, with a clear commitment to multilateralism.
 But will the course in the White House also change, or just the tone?
 After all, issues like trade policy or relations with China in particular remain controversial in transatlantic relations.

-In the second episode of EU to go "Paris-Berlin: Pretty good friends?", Thu Nguyen talks to Henriette Heimbach about the state of Franco-German friendship and its role as a motor of European integration.
+In the second episode, Thu Nguyen talks to Henriette Heimbach about the state of Franco-German friendship and its role as a motor of European integration.
 Germany and France, the European showpiece couple, have been in a serious crisis in recent years.
 But Corona, of all things, seems to bring new energy to the relationship.